 If you’re considering a total redesign of your home’s lighting setup, you should definitely consider dimmers.
 While it may be costly (and unnecessary) to install them in every room, it is a good idea to add dimmers in your bedroom.
 Why?
 Because controlling the exact degree of lighting in your room can actually help you get better sleep.
 Needless to say, this can also have a positive effect on your mood and long-term mental health.

 Sometimes, lighting isn’t just a way to trigger dopamine in your brain.
 It can also function as a satisfying accompaniment to your home or workplace design.
 For example, let’s say that you have a small nook that functions as your “creative space.”
 Whether you use it to paint or write fan fiction, you may want to highlight this part of your home with accent lighting.
 Though this may not have a chemical effect on your mood, it can help show you, your family, as well as guests something you consider to be important or valuable in your life.
+Another type of lighting you could install is a neon lighting sign from Neon Mama which will not only be an additional source of ambient lighting, but also add an artistic feel to your home.

 Lighting and mood are intrinsically linked.
 Though it may not be in your budget to do a total home or office redesign, you should still consider ways to take advantage of mood-improving lighting setups.
 Not only can this help your overall quality of life, but it can also help make your home or workspace a more enjoyable place to live and work!